Ketansingh1995/Maven_toy_website/README.md

 # Maven_toy_website
- A personal project for the analysis of performance of the hypothetical toy website and products on it using MySQL and Power BI
+ A personal project for the analysis of performance of the hypothetical toy website and products on it using MySQL and Power BI.
+ The file code_used contains all the SQL code used to extract data from MavenFuzzyFactory database. quick_sneak_peek.pdf file contain screenshots of PowerBI dashboard. maven.pbix is the powerBI file